 Debt has been known to increase stress levels, wreck marriages and contribute to depression.
-Unfortunately, debt is so commonplace these days that no one even thinks about it.
-It’s normal to have thousands of dollars of debt in your name, but it’s anything but healthy.
+Unfortunately, debt is so common that sometimes people underestimate it.
+It might be normal to have thousands of dollars of debt in your name, but it’s not healthy for your finances.

 Learn the maximum amount of debt you should have, plus how you can get help if you’re in over your head.
 If you find you have too much debt, don’t hesitate — take action.